 Since I was short on money for buying the necessary books, I became a member of the neighbourhood library and started studying written and spoken communication skills, notably Hindi.
 There was a Hindi thesaurus – and the members were supposed to use it on the library premises only.
 So, I started noting down all the possible Hindi words that I thought were important from the perspective of radio jockeying.

 Once I had confusion about the word “Zanjeer.”
 I listened carefully to the song “Yeh dil deewana, deewana hai yeh dil” from the movie “Pardes” whenever it was aired.
 Sonu Nigam had sung the song, and it had one line that has the word “Zanjeer.”
 I also bought two general knowledge books and started reading them aloud every morning for about 20 to 30 minutes.

 At the time, I was working for a soft drink company.
 My workday used to be quite long – almost 14 to 16 hours.
 So I had to make sure that I practised before I left in the morning.
 I kept doing that for nearly three years and finally cracked the voice audition of FM Gold Channel in 2003.

 You Can Overcome Inertia If You Keep At It

 It’s correct about any career or goal you might have in mind.
 Let’s say you want to get fit by losing excess body fat.
-You know what the hardest part?
+Do you know what the hardest part?
 You guessed it right.
-The hardest part is to start, to move past the initial resistance.
+The hardest part is to start to move past the initial resistance.
 The starting phase is the litmus test of your motivation.
 That’s why successful people often say you must have a burning desire to achieve your goals, anything less than that is most likely to fail.

 If you want to lose body fat, you shall make sure you eat healthy food.
 When people shall be eating burgers, you’d look around for something that can give you a little more protein.